thaliaarchi/git-transform-repo/docs/design.md

 Getters and setters could share the same function name.
 The argument for a setter would be a keyword argument, so it can be omitted in the getter.

+To maintain backwards compatibility with filter-repo, the old callbacks would keep their same flags like `--commit-callback` and the new style would be named differently.
+Perhaps `--process-commit`, `--commit-hook`, `--handle-commit`, or `--on-commit`?

 ## Scripting

 Scripting is essential for easy extensibility.